 Housing in the UK needs fixing.
 This is something we’re all aware of.

-But, for some, commitment from the government is meaningless.
+For some, commitment from the government is meaningless.
 It’s time for action!
 So, let’s weigh it all up.
-How close are we to solving the housing crisis?
+How close are we to solving the UK housing crisis?